usegalaxy-eu/website/_posts/2020-08-22-three-steps-to-galaxify-your-tool.md

 Automatic Containers: [https://github.com/BioContainers/multi-package-containers/pull/1236](https://github.com/BioContainers/multi-package-containers/pull/1236)

 Last but not least, David wanted to get the Galaxy `diff` tool into the European Galaxy server.
-For that, a new PR was created against the Tool repository from usegalaxy-eu.
+For that, a new PR was created against the tool repository from usegalaxy-eu.

 **Step 3 - Request for Installation**: [https://github.com/bgruening/galaxytools/pull/971](https://github.com/bgruening/galaxytools/pull/971)